Nytrium/byte/README.md

 ## Note:
 Once [Hikari](https://www.hikari-py.dev/) get fully released, I will be moving the bot to that wrapper as soon as possible.

-> or once kuba finally learns javascript and moves to d.js KEKW ~Jason